 Does the charity cover the whole of the UK?
 We cover the whole of England, Wales and Scotland, and have applications for dogs from all areas.

 Where do you get the dogs from?
 Dogs can be donated by members of the public, breeders, other assistance dog charities and rescue centres.
-The temperament of the dog is very important (Medical Alert Assistance Dogs should be very “people orientated”), and must have a good sense of smell.
+The temperament of the dog is very important (Medical Alert Assistance Dogs should be very “people orientated”), as is a good sense of smell.

 Can Medical Detection Dogs train family owned dogs?
 Sometimes people approach us with a pet dog that is showing signs of alerting to their particular condition.
 If the circumstances are right we will provide support to the client to train their dog and help the dog to become a qualified assistance dog.

 How are dogs trained?
 Dogs are trained using scent and breath samples collected from the client when they are experiencing an episode.
 The dogs are trained to identify the unique odours.

 At what age are dogs trained?
 Dogs are usually ready for advanced training and placement with their new owner at around 18 months old, but this depends on the dog and breed as they have to be mature enough to begin the process.

 How do the dogs alert their owners?
 Dog alerts need to be clear and persistent, as our clients often have no awareness of an imminent “episode”.
 The dogs are with their owners 24/7 and alert during both the day and night.
 Dogs are trained to alert by either jumping up and/or licking strongly.
 The type of alert will vary depending on the needs of the client.